 Figure 5-1 shows the composition of the TOE.
+The TOE is the entire MFP product including the FAX board.

 Figure 5.1 Composition of the TOE

 The TOE functions consist of security functions and other basic MFP functions.
 The security functions of the TOE are described below.
 For the basic MFP functions, see the glossary.